pablogguz/pablogguz.github.io/content/blog/gtrends-badbunny.md

 # Predicting hispanic population shares with Google Trends

-We will combine Google Trends data on the popularity of search terms related to latino urban music singers with data on the hispanic population shares across U.S. states sourced from the [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/data.html) microdata for the year 2022.[^2]
+We will combine Google Trends data on the popularity of search terms related to Latin urban music superstars with data on the hispanic population shares across U.S. states sourced from the [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/data.html) microdata for the year 2022.[^2]

 First, we will use the search term "bad bunny" to predict hispanic population shares.
 [Bad Bunny](https://open.spotify.com/intl-es/artist/4q3ewBCX7sLwd24euuV69X) is arguably the most popular latin artist worldwide nowadays – in 2022, he was Billboard's top artist of the year and the [most streamed artist](https://www.billboard.com/pro/bad-bunny-top-streaming-artist-year-end-charts-2022/) in Spotify and Apple Music.
-He also has a [huge following](https://www.instagram.com/badbunnypr/) on Instagram with over 40 million followers, and its popularity has played a crucial role in the reivindication of the latino culture and identity in the U.S. ([_ahora todos quieren ser latinos_](https://www.youtube.com/watch?v=QdQEljUMCEM)).
+He also has a [huge following](https://www.instagram.com/badbunnypr/) on Instagram with over 40 million followers, and its popularity has played a crucial role in the reivindication of the Latino culture and identity in the U.S. ([_ahora todos quieren ser Latinos_](https://www.youtube.com/watch?v=QdQEljUMCEM)).

 Let's do it.
 To start with, I show the hispanic population shares across U.S. states in 2022 in <a href="#fig1">Figure 1</a>.
 Unsurprisingly, the hispanic population is concentrated in the South and West regions of the U.S. The states with the highest hispanic population shares are New Mexico, California, and Texas, with shares of 50%, 40.3%, and 40.2%, respectively.
 The states with the lowest hispanic population shares are West Virginia, Maine, and Vermont, with shares of around 2% each.